What’s New for 2018

-WoodSpring Suites-Aberdeen – A new 91-room motel is planned to be built off Route 40, behind the Golden Corral restaurant.
+WoodSpring Suites-Aberdeen – A new 91-room motel is planned for Route 40, behind the Golden Corral restaurant.

-The Lodge at Wisp – The Wisp Resort Hotel has changed their name as a part of a $3.7 million renovation that will continue into 2018.
-Renovations and improvements include a covered entrance, outdoor gas fireplace area and 100 fully renovated rooms in the six-story tower section of the hotel.
+The Lodge at Wisp – The Wisp Resort Hotel has changed their name.
+The new name is part of a $3.7 million renovation that began last fall and will continue into 2018.
+The resort says guests will find changes inside and out, including a covered entrance, an outdoor gas fireplace and 100 fully renovated rooms in the six-story tower section of the hotel.